 The U.S. government maintains a website with information on all federal job openings .
 For history-related jobs with the National Park Service, the U.S. military, and other federal agencies, enter "historian" into the keyword box at their web site.

 Many WIU History graduates have pursued careers in secondary school teaching, teaching History and related subjects at middle schools and high schools all over the nation.
-The Department's History -- Teacher Certification degree is specifically designed to prepare students to successfully pass the state's required Certification Exams and obtain teaching positions in secondary schools.
+The Department's History -- Teacher Licensure degree is specifically designed to prepare students to successfully pass the state's required teaching exams (including the EdTPA) and obtain teaching positions in secondary schools.